SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 **Objective**: To test the handling of different API responses, including errors.
 **Steps**:
 1. Mock different responses from the API, including success, failure, and edge cases like empty strings or null.
-2. Select a string of text and trigger the `AppendAction` for each mocked response.
+2. Select a string of text and trigger the `AppendTextWithChatAction` for each mocked response.
 3. Observe how the application handles each response.
 **Expected Result**: The application should handle each scenario gracefully, appending text correctly on success, and showing appropriate messages or handling on failures.